 - salt & pepper

-How To Make Cornbread Pudding
+How To Make Sweet Corn Bread Pudding

 - Bake until golden brown and the edges are beginning to pull away from the pan.
-The center should be set and have only the tiniest bit of jiggle.

 - That’s it.
 For real.
 Get ready for delicious eating.